kachick/dotfiles/windows/IME.md

 Cons for Microsoft IME

+- Not a cross-platform solution.
+Mozc(Google Japanese Input) is available on Linux, Windows, macOS.
 - Needed to tab, not in space to get date as "きょう"
 - No way to get date with ISO 8601 format